mortezakowkabi/jcb-persian-documentation/021-Tweaking-MySQL-Demo-Data.md

 [00:04:46](https://www.youtube.com/watch?v=wkSLZUEN-RE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m46s)

-If your component **does not include dummy or demo data**, there’s no need to configure the MySQL tweak.
+If your component **does not include dummy or demo data**, there's no need to configure the MySQL tweak.
 It will have no effect on your build output.

 > **Ignore Unused Tweaks:**